Questions - Chemistry

 Freezing - liquid to solid, decrease in energy

-Boiling - liquid to gas, increase in energy, fill container (also includes evaporation)
+Boiling - liquid to gas, increase in energy, fill container (also includes Evaporation)

 Condensation - gas to liquid, decrease in energy - happens at any temperature below the boiling point